Oil prices rise on expected economic recovery, likely drawdown in oil stocks

 By Jessica Jaganathan

-SINGAPORE, March 9 (Reuters) - Oil prices rose on Tuesday on expectations of a recovery in the global economy after U.S. Senate approval of a $1.9 trillion stimulus bill and on a likely drawdown in crude oil inventory in the United States.
+SINGAPORE, March 9 (Reuters) - Oil prices rose on Tuesday on expectations of a recovery in the global economy after the U.S. Senate approved a $1.9 trillion stimulus bill and on a likely drawdown in crude oil inventories in the United States, the world's biggest fuel consumer.

-But a stronger dollar and receding fears of oil supply disruption from Saudi Arabia after an attack on its oil facilities capped price gains.
+But a stronger dollar and receding fears of a supply disruption from Saudi Arabia, the world's biggest oil exporter, after an attack on its export facilities capped price gains.

 "Fundamentals remain incredibly supportive, especially with Saudi Arabia in full control pursuing a tight oil policy," Stephen Innes, chief global markets strategist at Axi said in a note.